Preexisting Condition

 (Blackout.
 End of play.)

-Charles Hertz is a playwright and screenwriter who lives and works in the New Hampshire Seacoast region.
+CHARLES HERTZ is a playwright and screenwriter who lives and works in the New Hampshire Seacoast region.
 He is author of numerous short stage plays, two feature-length screenplays, and several short screenplays.
 His short plays have been part of four Boston Theater Marathons, three Newburyport Firehouse New Works Festivals, Short Play Friday at The Quarantine Series, ArlingTEN Festival, Cannon Theatre 10-Minute Play Festival, CCA Playground Shorts, Warner International Playwrights Festival, and the Hive Collaborative Ten Show.
 His short and feature screenplays have earned laurels at film festivals nationwide.
 He is an active participant in several cooperatives of writers and readers.

 This story originally appeared in Stonecoast Review Issue 21.
-Support local booksellers and independent publishers by ordering a print copy of the magazine.

 Photo by Gary Yost